-- b.)
-The following rule is linked with the no allowance of clip-ons and will be in force on January 1st, 2023: The riding position requires that the only points of support are the following: the feet on the pedals, the hands on the handlebars and the seat on the saddle; - c.)
-Additionally during the draft-illegal races, forearms can be used as a point of support on the handlebar.
+- 5.8 Riding positions: - a.)
+The riding position requires that the only points of support are the following: the feet on the pedals, the hands on the handlebars and the seat on the saddle; - b.)
+Additionally, during the draft-illegal races, forearms can be used as a point of support on the handlebar.
+While arms or elbows are in contact with the handlebar or armrest, hands will grip the clip on; - c.)
+This article does not apply in Cross and Winter races.

-Image 1 Allowed positions in all races:
+Image 1: Allowed positions in all races:

-Image 2: Allowed position only in draft illegal races:
+Image 2: Forbidden position in all races (handlebar without clip-on):